LewsTherin2010/ludullus/README.md

 Features
 ========
-Right now the engine is pretty weak, but it's in active development, so it's getting stronger pretty quickly.
+Right now the engine is pretty weak, but it's in active development, and it's getting stronger pretty quickly.

 1. Bitboard-based move generation.
 2. A custom UI.